-[An extra-pleural pneumonectomy is] a surgical treatment most people don’t feel comfortable doing, (But) the disease is very aggressive, (and) ... a cure with mesothelioma is really hard to achieve.
+“An extrapleural pneumonectomy is a surgical treatment most people don’t feel comfortable doing.
+But the disease is very aggressive, and a cure with mesothelioma is really hard to achieve.” — Dr. Jonathan Daniel

 Despite the challenges of treating this rare cancer, Daniel has the necessary experience to give patients the best possible chance at surviving.
 Trained in general and cardiothoracic surgery at Baylor College of Medicine and Harvard Medical School’s Brigham and Women’s Hospital, Daniel has been accumulating hands-on surgical experience since 2000.

-Daniel studied thoracic surgery under world-renowned mesothelioma expert David Sugarbaker, MD, with whom he authored an article discussing surgical techniques for mesothelioma.
+Daniel studied thoracic surgery under Dr. Sugarbaker, with whom he co-authored an article discussing surgical techniques for mesothelioma.
 The 2009 article, published in Seminars in Thoracic and Cardiovascular Surgery, advocated cytoreductive surgery followed by radiation and chemotherapy.

 Fast Fact: Daniel was the first doctor to perform the EPP procedure in the Southwest.

-The research team found that the combination provided higher rates of long-term survival for mesothelioma patients than other currently used treatments.
-Sugarbaker and Daniel agree that this procedure, while beneficial, should only be performed by specially trained surgeons at facilities, such as the University of Arizona Medical Center, that have experience treating mesothelioma cases.
+The research team found the treatment combination provided higher rates of long-term survival for mesothelioma patients than other currently used treatments.
+Sugarbaker and Daniel agree this procedure, while beneficial, should only be performed by specially trained surgeons at facilities, such as the University of Arizona Medical Center, that have experience treating mesothelioma cases.

-Also involved in gene therapy research, Daniel was on MD Anderson’s team of investigators that established the role of a signaling pathway in mesothelioma cell cycles.
+Daniel was on MD Anderson’s team of investigators who established the role of a signaling pathway in mesothelioma cell cycles.
 The 2005 project found that inhibiting epidermal growth factor can trigger cell death in mesothelioma tumors.